Dream-IF: Dynamic Relative EnhAnceMent for Image Fusion: Method

 \subsection{Relative Enhancement}

 The encoder and decoder tend to extract contemporary information from source images, which means that when a region of one modality is advantageous, another modality is probably disadvantageous.
-Inspired by the comprehensive nature of image fusion, we proposed a relative enhancement module, to enhance the deficient regions of one modality by capturing the relative dominance of another modality, thus generating a more robust image enhancement and fusion.
+Inspired by the comprehensive nature of image fusion, we proposed a relative enhancement module to enhance the deficient regions of one modality by capturing the relative dominance of another modality, thus generating a more robust image enhancement and fusion.

-{\textbf{Relative Dominance.}} As discussed above, the image fusion process inherently aims to exploit complementary information.
-We define the fusion weight for each source feature, obtained by the Refine block, which consists of a Restormer block and a convolution, as the relative dominance (RD), where $RD^m= \sigma Conv(F^m)$, and $\sigma$ is an activation function.
-It captures the dominance of each source in the fusion process and leverages the dominant modality to restore non-dominant areas.
+{\textbf{Relative Dominance.}} As discussed above, the image fusion process inherently aims to exploit complementary information from multiple sources.
+To further enhance this capability, we introduce a mechanism that dynamically preserves complementary features while suppressing redundant information.
+Specifically, we define the fusion weight for each source feature as its Relative Dominance (RD), formulated as $\text{RD}^m= \sigma \text{Conv}(F^m)$, where $\sigma$ denotes an activation function.
+The optimization objective is defined as:

+The fusion process aims at capturing the dominance of each source and leveraging it to enhance non-dominant areas.
+The visualizations of RD are shown in the Appendix.

 {\textbf{Relative Enhancement.}} In image fusion, the dominance of one modality can be approximated by the non-dominance of another modality, which should be appropriately enhanced.
-Thus, the primary goal of the relative enhancement (CE) module is to boost the representation of non-dominant feature by facilitating the relative dominance of another modality.
+Thus, the primary goal of the relative enhancement (RE) module is to boost the representation of non-dominant features by facilitating the relative dominance of another modality.